-How do I send an attachment via ANGEL Course mail?
+How do I send an attachment via Canvas Course mail?

 When your course mail is ready to send, scroll down to the bottom and click the "Attach files" link directly below and to the left of the message box.
 This will pop up a window where you can select the file directory on your computer.
 Locate the file you wish to attach and double click it.
 IMPORTANT STEP - Make sure you click the "Upload" button to the right.
 If you do not do this, the file you just selected will not be attached.

 This will attach your file and your course mail is ready to be sent.

 How do I check my grade?

 On the Course Homepage, click the "Grades" area.
 This will allow you to view your grade statistics